embrace-io/embrace-docs/docs/custom-metrics-api/index.md

   ]
 }
 ```
 - `time_granularity`: list of granularity that we are going to support on this metric.
 If it is empty, by default hourly
-  is turned on. ex: `["five_minute", "hourly", "daily"]`
+  is turned on. i.e.: `["five_minute", "hourly", "daily"]`

 ### Response

 Body:
-`custom_metric_id`: the unique ID for the metric created. ex: `XZ5BDQk`
+- `custom_metric_id`: the unique ID for the metric created. i.e.: `XZ5BDQk`

 Status code:
-`200`: request was successful and we return a body with new information.
+- `200`: request was successful and we return a body with new information.
-`204`: request was successful and we don't return a body.
+- `204`: request was successful and we don't return a body.
-`400`: the url params and body are not correct. ex: name of the metric doesn't exist, app_id is empty, etc.
+- `400`: the url params and body are not correct. ex: name of the metric doesn't exist, app_id is empty, etc.
-`403`: you don't have access to this app id.
+- `403`: you don't have access to this app id.
-`404`: metric that you are trying to consume doesn't exist.
+- `404`: metric that you are trying to consume doesn't exist.
-`409`: metric that you are trying to create already exists with that app id and custom metric name.
+- `409`: metric that you are trying to create already exists with that app id and custom metric name.
-`500`: there was an internal error and you should retry later.
+- `500`: there was an internal error and you should retry later.

 ### Create custom metric